-Our bedding can also accumulate bacteria, pollen, animal dander, human sweat and other secretions, and fungi.
+In addition, our bedding can also accumulate bacteria, pollen, animal dander, human sweat and other secretions, and fungi.
 Delicious!

 One study of pillows showed the average pillow has between 4 and 16 different species of fungi.
 And speaking of pillows, you don’t have to be a germaphobe to be totally grossed out by the estimate that 1/3 of our pillow weight is actually dust-mites, dead skin and other critters and bacteria (which is why whenever possible I travel with my own!
 Would rather it be my own dead skin!).

 While many dust mites and allergens can be greatly reduced by washing our bedding on a regular basis, be mindful of what you’re using to clean your sheets.
 Common household cleaners like laundry detergent and dryer sheets have an array of volatile compounds that are detrimental to our health.
 Check out some natural home cleaning options here.

 The good news is that it’s easy to reduce your exposure to potentially harmful chemicals and toxins by choosing natural bedding for your bedroom.

 - Organic and fair-trade cotton